Mental Health Facilities Bozeman, MT

 Shodair Childrens Hospital - 73.7 miles from Bozeman, MT

 Shodair Childrens Hospital is a mental health clinic in Helena, MT, located at 2755 Colonial Drive, 59601 zip code area.
-Shodair Childrens Hospital provides outpatient treatment, residential treatment and hospital inpatient treatment.
-Shodair Childrens Hospital offers individual psychotherapy, dialectical behavior therapy and group therapy to children / adolescents.
+Shodair Childrens Hospital provides residential treatment, partial hospitalization/day treatment and hospital inpatient treatment.
+Shodair Childrens Hospital offers group therapy, couples/family therapy and dialectical behavior therapy to children / adolescents.
 Shodair Childrens Hospital also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Shodair Childrens Hospital include suicide prevention services, diet and exercise counseling and education services.
+Additional services offered at Shodair Childrens Hospital include education services, suicide prevention services and family psychoeducation.

 Learn More